tttmmmyyyy/fixlang-docpage-generator/README.md

 ## Usage

+- `git clone https://github.com/tttmmmyyyy/fixlang-docpage-generator.git && cd fixlang-docpage-generator`
-- `fix run` at the root of this repository to generate markdown files.
+- `fix run` to generate markdown files.
   - This will clone all Fix projects listed in `fix deps list` and so may take a long time.
-- `mkdocs serve` to serve the documentation locally.
+- `mkdocs serve` to serve the documentation page locally.
-- `mkdocs build` to build the static site.
+- `mkdocs build` to build the static website.